thatliuser/eecs159/CONTRIBUTING.md

 - A `FileSource` that reads data from a CSV file.
 - A `SocketSource` that receives data from the RealSense-ToolTracker application.

+### Cursor abstraction
+The `Cursor` class controls a mouse cursor and clicks.
+Currently we have two backends implemented:
+- `UinputCursor`, which uses uinput (which is only available on Linux and works on both Wayland and X11)
+- `PynputCursor`, which uses pynput (which is cross platform, but does not work on Wayland)

 ## File structure
 The current file structure is as follows: